-There are plenty of new gadgets and electronics on the market today that allow you to engage with your dog even when you are at work.
+Many new gadgets and electronics are on the market today that allow you to engage with your dog even when you are at work.
 For example, they may let you talk directly to your pet through the intercom, reward them with treats, or even play a game of fetch!

 Consult a Behavioral Trainer

 If your Pomeranian is a problem barker and you are struggling to manage their behavior, the best thing you can do is call in a professional trainer.
-There is absolutely nothing wrong with asking for help when you need to, and in this case, your neighbors will certainly appreciate it!
+There is absolutely nothing wrong with asking for help when you need to; in this case, your neighbors will certainly appreciate it!